lllDavid/marketplace/README.md

 - **Note**: This is not an actual exchange and does not involve real transactions.
 It is intended as a development prototype for educational and demonstration purposes.

 ## Features:
-- Cryptocurrency buying and selling functionality (Mock Implementation) – Simulated trades and transactions.
+- Cryptocurrency buying and selling functionality (Mock Implementation)
-- Dashboard showing Market Data (Mock Implementation) – Data is randomly generated; it’s for demonstration purposes.
+- Dashboard showing Market Data (Mock Implementation)
-- Wallet showing coins and values.
+- Wallet showing coins and values
-- Store coins and coin data in a database.
+- Store coins and coin data in a database
-- Store users and user data in a database.
+- Store users and user data in a database
 - Flask-based REST APIs
 - Integration with MariaDB for data storage
-- Using OAuth2 to login with Google Account (Mock Implementation) – Simulated login process.
+- Using OAuth2 to login with Google Account (Mock Implementation)
-- Secure password hashing (Argon2id) – For securing user credentials.
+- Secure password hashing (Argon2id) – For securing user credentials
-- Secure authentication (2FA via Authenticator App not yet implemented) – Placeholder for future 2FA.
+- Secure authentication (2FA via Authenticator App not yet implemented)

 ---